mieubrisse/personal-writing/we-need-to-talk-about-glasses/post.md

 No.

-Turns out, the "glasses are just genetic" thing is plain wrong.
+Turns out, "glasses are just genetic" is plain wrong.

 The latest eye research isn't confused: certain behaviours will make your eyes worse.